DigitalTransformation/Project-Santa-Cruz-Preview/update-your-devkit-today/support-sessions.md

-# Update Your Dev Kit - Drop-in Support Sessions Schecule
+# Update Your Dev Kit - Drop-in Support Sessions Schedule

 Here is a schedule of 60 minutes support sessions where the Azure Percept team will be available via a Microsoft Teams meeting to assist you with updating your dev kits.